-- There will be two hot spots on the backdrop if the two light stands were positioned in front of it.
+- There will be two hot spots on the backdrop of the two light stands positioned in front of it.
 Take a picture of the white background; the backdrop must be visible.
 To get the best results, keep an eye on your camera’s exposure settings.

-- Keep moving flashing lights and position at a place if the light is not placed even.
+- Keep moving flashing lights and position them in a place if the light is not placed even.

 - Make sure lights are in the right place to brighten the background with a consistent, balanced light source.

 - Use 1/250th of a second, f22, and ISO 100 for the background exposure.

 - For the type of shot set up the required number of lights and reflectors.